TrimiB/TrimiB/README.md

 - 👋 Hi, I’m @TrimiB
-- 👀 I’m a selftaught webdeveloper and wanabe designer...
+- 👀 I’m a self-taught webdeveloper and wanabe designer...
 - 🌱 I’m always learing new stuff for the web
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me? -> on Instagram @kush.bpi